-Located in McHenry and Kane counties of northern Illinois, Huntley School District 158 serves 9,700+ students in Pre-Kindergarten through grade 12, residing in Huntley, western portions of Lake in the Hills and Algonquin, and surrounding areas.
-The District employs more than 1,400 staff members and has been one of the fastest-growing school districts in Illinois over the past decade.
+Located in McHenry and Kane counties of northern Illinois, Huntley Community School District 158 serves 8,900 students in Pre-Kindergarten through grade 12, residing in Huntley, western portions of Lake in the Hills and Algonquin, and surrounding areas.
+The District employs more than 1,400 staff members and has been one of the fastest-growing school districts in Illinois over the past two decades.

 The District gained renown for its campus-concept idea, devised to accommodate the huge population growth it experienced in the 2000s.
 Over that period, the District transformed from a one elementary/one high school district to its current five elementary schools, two middle schools, and one high school, located on three campuses.
 Built between 1997 and 2005, all of the District’s schools were designed with a primary focus on technology in education.

-The Blended Learning program at Huntley High School began in 2011 with about 100 students, and since then has grown to involve nearly 1,000 students, more than one-third of the school’s student body.
+The Blended Learning program at Huntley High School began in 2011 with about 100 students, and since then has grown to involve more than half of the school’s 3,000+ student body.
 Blended Learning leverages technology to transform the traditional classroom experience into a continuum of learning that combines online learning and face-to-face interaction.

 This novel approach allows for increased differentiated instruction and ownership of learning.
 In other words, it gives students more control over the time and place for learning, more closely mirroring the type of schedules they’ll encounter in college and the workplace.
 In addition, students who can demonstrate mastery of course content aren’t forced to sit through unneeded face-to-face class period, and are free to use that time for other, more pressing needs.
 Conversely, students who require more one-on-one time with teachers can get it by meeting with teachers during times when the whole class is not meeting.